-Have you hiked any of the Sunshine Coast Trail yet?
-Located in the Powell River area, it’s Canada’s longest hut-to-hut hiking trail, stretching over 180km of beautiful landscapes, from coastal shorelines, along creeks and lakes, through old growth forests to panoramic mountaintops.
-It provides hikers with the opportunity to experience Powell River’s breathtaking backcountry with its rich fauna and flora.
-Oh, and did we mention it’s FREE?
-If you aren’t ready to tackle the whole trail there are many access points allowing hikers to explore smaller sections, or via one extraordinary multi-day hiking vacation!
+If you aren’t ready to tackle the whole trail, there are many access points allowing hikers to explore smaller sections—otherwise this is one extraordinary multi-day hiking trip.
 Huts dot the trail at stunning locations and make for a diverse day hike, or a secure overnight experience.
-For hiking guides, trip planning, maps, and more, visit sunshinecoast-trail.com
+For hiking guides, trip planning, maps, and more, visit sunshinecoasttrail.com.

-The Sunshine Coast Trail stretches from Sarah Point in Desolation Sound, across Powell River, and all the way down to Saltery Bay.
-There are currently 12 huts along the trail that are “first-come, first-sleep”.
+The Sunshine Coast Trail stretches from Sarah Point in Desolation Sound all the way down to Saltery Bay.
+There are currently 15 huts along the trail that are “first-come, first-sleep."
 Many have surrounding tent sites nearby, just in case.
 Three of the higher elevation huts are also winterized, making the Sunshine Coast Trail accessible year around.